SAP-samples/datasphere-fedml/AWS/readme.md

+# **fedml_aws**

+fedml_aws currently supports Scikit-learn version 0.23-1.
+The minimum python version needed is 3.6.
+<br/><br/>
 # **DwcSagemaker class**

-DwcSagemaker class initializes the resources required for the model training, and provides methods that enable the training data to be read from SAP DWC and trains a Machine Learning model on Amazon Sagemaker.
+DwcSagemaker class initializes the resources required for the model training, and provides methods that enable the training data to be read from SAP Datasphere and trains a Machine Learning model on Amazon Sagemaker.

 ## **Prerequisites**
 - `sagemaker>=2`